fall inside a hole

 The coach is similarly nicely detailed with representations of the classification and specification markings in the lithographed pattern.
 The chassis and observation deck are made out of plastic.
 I actually have a second example of the tinplate coach, although this one has fared worse and seems to have accumulated some kind of moisture or other contaminant that has caused the paintwork to bubble.
 The rear of the observation deck has a spot for a tail mark sticker.

 The pack includes stickers to represent a train pulling the つばめ Tsubame or Swallow train or alternately the はと Hato or Dove train.
-Both of these trains ran from Tokyo to Osaka and were the first Japanese Nation Railways limited express trains after the war.
-This line was electrified in 1956 and eventually became the Tsubame line which L Limited Express trains also depicted by Plarail primarily serviced.
+Both of these trains ran from Tokyo to Osaka and were the first Japanese Nation Railways limited express trains after the war, servicing the Tokaido main line.
+The line was electrified in 1956 and eventually became the Tsubame line which L Limited Express trains also depicted by Plarail primarily serviced.

 Although they are both observation cars, the C53 still looks good pulling two of them.